open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 We deliberately put a debugger breakpoint in there to see the actual code the browser is executing.

-Lets see how webpack with a few babel plugins handles it. ([see full config](./EsDevServer-vs-WebpackDevServer/webpack.config.js))
+Let's see how webpack with a few babel plugins handles it. ([see full config](./EsDevServer-vs-WebpackDevServer/webpack.config.js))

 ```js
 __webpack_require__.r(__webpack_exports__);